guibafica/civitas_web/README.md

 ## Used Techs

-- Axios:
+- Axios: Popular JavaScript library used to make HTTP requests from the browser or Node.js.
-- Lucide-react:
+- Lucide-react: A React-based icon library that provides a modern, open-source alternative to the Feather icons set.
-- Tailwind:
+- Tailwind: Is a utility-first CSS framework designed to build modern, responsive websites without writing custom CSS.
-- Yup:
+- Yup: A JavaScript schema builder for value parsing and validation.
-- Vitejs:
+- Vitejs: A fast and modern build tool for web development, focusing on performance and simplicity.

 # How to run the project